cany7/LumiCite/README.md

 - [Typer](https://typer.tiangolo.com/): used to build the CLI
 - [Uvicorn](https://www.uvicorn.org/): used to run the HTTP service
 - [uv](https://docs.astral.sh/uv/): used for Python dependency management and command execution
+- [WattBot 25](https://www.kaggle.com/competitions/WattBot2025/overview): source of the paper list and benchmark dataset in the example data

 ## License

 This project is released under the AGPL-3.0 license, consistent with the license requirements of related dependencies used in the project, including MinerU.
+This license does not apply to the papers and benchmark datasets in the example data, which remain subject to their original data license (CC BY-NC 4.0).